-In the following pages, six tribal nations have generously shared their agritourism journeys with the American Indian Alaska Native Tourism Association (AIANTA).
-We are grateful to the Choctaw Nation of Oklahoma (Choctaw Farms), the Yocha Dehe Wintun Nation in California (Séka Hills Olive Oil), the Tlinglit community of Icy Strait Point in Alaska, the Santa Ana Pueblo in New Mexico (Santa Ana Blue Corn), the Oneida Nation of Wisconsin (Oneida Big Apple Fest) and the Seneca Nation of Indians in New York (Iroquois White Corn Project).
+In the following pages, six tribal enterprises have generously shared their agritourism journeys with AIANTA.
+We are grateful to the Choctaw Nation of Oklahoma (Choctaw Farms), the Yocha Dehe Wintun Nation in California (Séka Hills Olive Oil), the Tlingit community of Icy Strait Point in Alaska, the Santa Ana Pueblo in New Mexico (Santa Ana Blue Corn), the

+Oneida Nation of Wisconsin (Oneida Big Apple Fest) and the Seneca Nation of Indians in New York (Iroquois White Corn Project).
 They have all done so with the hope that others may learn and gain inspiration from their agritourism businesses.

 These case studies represent just a small fraction of the tribal agritourism projects throughout the country.
-We continually add more tribal and tribal-member agritourism profiles at NativeAmerica.
+We are continuously adding more tribal agritourism profiles at NativeAmerica.
 Travel as well; search for "agritourism."

 These stories offer diverse examples of what is possible in terms of successful agricultural business models.
 They are not necessarily meant to be templates, but by reading these stories hopefully your own ideas will take root.
-Following each case study is an educational module designed to highlight key points of the case study, and questions designed to inspire readers to consider how these points may be used in creating their own agritourism projects.
+Following each case study are educational worksheets designed to inspire you when developing or growing your own agritourism projects.